ronit111/Jupyter-Basics/README.md

 # Jupyter Basics

-In this guided project, we work with the same dataset, compiled by FiveThirtyEight.
+In this guided project, we work with US Births dataset, compiled by FiveThirtyEight.